bernardosulzbach/waves/README.md

-# waves
+# Waves

-Waves using C and SDL
+Geometric waves using C and SDL.